 A daughter, Hilda Beatriz Guevara Gadea, known as Hildita, was born to Che Guevara and Hilda Gadea in Mexico.

 Che took part in the military training exercises of the 26th of July Movement, prior to mounting an invasion of Cuba.

 1956 (25th November)

 Che Guevara was one of eighty-two men who left Mexico in the yacht Granma bound for Cuba.

 1956 (December 2nd)

-Reached Cuba but the group were attacked by Batista’s forces.
-Guevara and the Castro brothers were among the few survivors of the attack that fled to the Cuban hills.
+The group reached Cuba but were attacked by Batista’s forces soon after landing.
+Many men were killed but Guevara and the Castro brothers survived.
+They fled to the Cuban hills.

 1958 (late December)

 Che Guevara had successfully taken much of Las Villas province.
 He then led a sortie into the capital of the province, Santa Clara.
 Despite being outnumbered, Guevara successfully overthrew and occupied the city.
 On hearing the news Batista fled to the Dominican Republic.